-The diagnosis of skin conditions associated with malassezia is often made clinically, but can be confirmed when skin scrapings reveal malassezia (see laboratory tests for fungal infection).
+The diagnosis of skin conditions associated with malassezia is often made clinically but can be confirmed when skin scrapings reveal malassezia (see laboratory tests for fungal infection).
 Microscopy of malassezia, using potassium hydroxide (KOH) preparations, shows clusters of yeast cells and long hyphae.
-The appearance is said to be like "spaghetti and meatballs".
-The hyphae filaments used to be called 'Malassezia' and the yeast forms were called 'Pityrosporum', but mycologists eventually realised they were the same organism.
+The appearance is said to be like 'spaghetti and meatballs'.
+The hyphae filaments used to be called 'Malassezia' and the yeast forms were called 'Pityrosporum', but mycologists eventually realised they were the same bimorphic organism.

 Malassezia species inhabit the skin of about 90% of adults without causing harm.
-Unfortunately in some people the yeast suppresses the body's expected immune response to it allowing it to proliferate and cause a skin disorder, often with very little inflammatory response.
+In some people, the yeast suppresses the body's expected immune response to it allowing it to proliferate and cause a skin disorder, often with very little inflammatory response.
 When malassezia is associated with dermatitis, it is thought that irritating metabolites of the yeasts may be responsible (free fatty acids are hydrolysed from triglycerides).